RICHARD M. HODOSH, MD

 Hodosh entered neurosurgical practice at Overlook and Morristown Hospital in 1980, where he has served as chairman of neurosurgery.
 In 1997, he became the founding medical director of Atlantic Health System’s Neuroscience Department.
 He has served on the Overlook Hospital Foundation board of directors.

 Hodosh volunteered for more than 30 years with the American Heart Association, where he became the founding chairman of the Heritage Affiliate Stroke Advisory Board.
 His efforts on behalf of AHA were instrumental in New Jersey’s becoming the first state to fund primary and comprehensive stroke centers.
-Hodosh lives in New York City with his wife, Helga.
+Hodosh lives in Aspen, Colorado with his wife, Helga.
 He has two children and three grandchildren who live in Boston.